Is The Stock Market Overvalued? Does it Matter?

 Probably not, because a guaranteed answer is not available.
 If you are worried that future returns will not be the same as past returns, you could always increase your savings from 6% to 10% of income.

 Secondly, in any given year, the stock market can be up or down 15 or 20%.
 If you have the courage to wait and then buy in a dip, you can turbo boost your returns.
-For example, from April 24, 2015 to January 20, 2106, the TSX was down 23%.
+For example, from April 24, 2015 to January 20, 2016, the TSX was down 23%.
 If you were worried that stocks were too expensive last year, you could have bought them for a 23% discount a few months ago.
-Since the January low, stocks have rebounded and are up 20% from the lows.
+Since the January low, stocks have rebounded and made up all their loses.
 Do you have to courage to buy when the world is telling you to sell?

 Lastly, none of these month to month gyrations will matter much if you invest faithfully for 30 or 40 years.
 Far more important is sticking to a plan year after year, decade after decade, then re-balancing as required and forgetting the market noise.